 The importance of food safety

-Every year in Australia, thousands of people get sick and many die due to poor food handling practices.
+Every year in Australia, millions of people get sick and hundreds die as a result of poor food handling practices.
 Many of these incidents are easily avoidable.

 At the Australian Institute of Food Safety, we want to make a difference.

 The mission of each and every team member at AIFS is: